Storytelling, One Laugh at a Time

 • “Using Humor to Address Challenges in a Changing World,” Association for Applied and Therapeutic Humor (AATH), Virtual, April 2021

-• “Rehearsing the Revolution: Theatre of the Oppressed as a Tool for Change,” Inclusive innovation week, Pittsburgh, PA, April 2018
+• “Rehearsing the Revolution: Theatre of the Oppressed as a Tool for Change,” Inclusive Innovation Week, Pittsburgh, PA, April 2018

 • “Using Improv to Combat Everyday Microaggressions,” 18th Annual Summit Against Racism, East Liberty Presbyterian Church, PA, January 2016